florianharrasser/TIE/docs/cell_selection.rst

 - ``Image:`` Displays the original sample image
 - ``Stack Image:`` Displays the sample image divided through the background image

-The ``Stack Image`` is particularly helpful to check for any artifacts that might affect the stack calculation later on.
+The ``Stack Image`` is particularly helpful to check for any artifacts that might affect the stack calculation later on, because this view shows the image which is used for the calculation.
+(Just an not in focus version of it).
+With the background view it is possible to check if the background image is correct and does not introduce any artifacts when dividing the sample image through it.

 *******************************************************************************************************************************